About the Kreitzberg Library

 We aspire to achieve distinction as leaders in the advancement of library and archival services and information literacy.

 The mission of the Kreitzberg Library is to develop and provide the information resources, services and environment that support Norwich University’s academic and administrative goals.
 As the home of the University Archives, we assume an important role as the provider and preserver of institutional heritage and memory and as a resource for all those with an interest in Norwich University history.
-As a federal depository library, Kreitzberg Library provides US federal government information to congressional constituents.

 The Kreitzberg Library is a full-service academic library, open seven days a week during the fall and spring semesters.
 The library contains more than 140,000 print books, about 300 printed periodical titles and is a selective depository for federal government publications.
 The Norwich University Archives and Special Collections area on the fifth floor includes rare books and primary and unique source materials relating to military history, the history of Vermont, and the history of Norwich University.
 The library subscribes to many general, professional, and specialized online databases, which include indexes and access to more than 54,000 full-text online titles.
 Students also have access through Interlibrary Loan to millions of resources held at other libraries.